mawelous/yamop/README.md

 <a name="datetime"></a>
 ### Printing date and time

-Whether you have timestamp or not from time to time you would like to print dates and time.
-I advice to keep dates as `MongoDate`.
-Then you can echo it with `getTime` or `getDate` methods which takse two params.
-First is property name, second string that represents format passed to `data` function
+Whether you have a timestamp or not, you might still like to print the date or time.
+It's recommend to keep dates as `MongoDate` this way you can echo it with `getTime` or `getDate` which takes two parameters.
+First is the `MongoDate` property name, second is a string that represents format passed to the PHP `date` function:

 ```php
     //date as string
     $user->getDate( 'birthdate', 'Y/m/d' );
     //time as string
     $user->getTime( 'created_at', 'Y/m/d H:i');
     //time as string using default format set in $dateFormat
     $user->getTime( 'created_at' );
 ```

-`Mawelous\Yamop\Model` has its default date format defined in public static `$dateFormat` property and time format in `$timeFormat`.
-You can override it if you want.
+`Mawelous\Yamop\Model` has its default date format defined in the public static `$dateFormat` property and a time format in `$timeFormat`.
+You can override it if you like.

 <a name="transactions"></a>
 ### Transactions

-That is just experiment.
-It's addition to Yamop which works independently.
-It doesn't support [two phase commit](#http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) but at least if something wrong happens in your php it will revert changes.
+**EXPERIMENTAL!** - It's an addition to Yamop which works independently.
+It doesn't support a [two phase commit](#http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) but at least it can revert changes.

-That what `Mawelous\Yamop\Transaction` is for.
-First you have to handle errors and run `rollback` mathod within it.
-I made it like this
+That's what `Mawelous\Yamop\Transaction` is for.
+First you have to handle errors and run the `rollback` method within it.

+Similar to this:

 ```php
     set_error_handler( function($code, $error, $file, $line) {
         Transaction::rollback();